thenexthub/Codira/docs/proposals/Initialization.rst

 reflection.

-If we want to close these holes tighter, we could stop emitting Objective-C init methods for Swift initializers.
-Instead, we would fake the init method declarations when importing Swift modules into Clang, and teach Clang's CodeGen to emit calls directly to the Swift initializers.
+If we want to close these holes tighter, we could stop emitting Objective-C init methods for Codira initializers.
+Instead, we would fake the init method declarations when importing Codira modules into Clang, and teach Clang's CodeGen to emit calls directly to the Codira initializers.
 It would still not be perfect (e.g., some variant of the problem with ``C`` would persist), but it would be closer.
 I suspect that this is far more work than it is worth, and that the "fixes"